CS

 Feature Showdown

-The Hyundai Kona Electric stands out with wireless charging that you will not find on the Chery E5.
+The Hyundai Kona Electric stands out with wireless charging and V2L that you will not find on the Chery E5.
 The Chery E5 counters with power tailgate and Sony audio.
 Which feature set matters more depends on your daily routine and priorities.

 Drivetrain